-Ranjan Gogoi too formidable to be ruffled by sickening behaviour of politicians trapped in political disarray
+Gogoi too formidable to be ruffled by sickening behaviour of politicians trapped in political disarray

-Ranjan Gogoi too formidable to be ruffled by sickening behaviour of politicians trapped in political
+Gogoi too formidable to be ruffled by sickening behaviour of politicians trapped in political disarr

 Ranjan Gogoi, the former Chief Justice of India walked into Rajya Sabha on March 19, 2020 to take oath as a nominated member.
 That he was inducted in the upper house only after four months of his retirement shocked the righteous and morally elevated Congress and opposition MPs who called it yet another brazen attempt by PM Modi to tell the nation that he gives a damn to institutional sanctity.
 As Gogoi was taking oath, they staged a walk out, shouting 'shame, shame', giving civility a burial.
 You don't welcome even an enemy in your house with boos.
 That's not our culture but who cares!